 The undergraduate student body is split among 39 states (may include Washington D.C.), as shown in the chart below.

 Presence of International Students at Lipscomb

-There is a small community of about 76 international students at Lipscomb University representing 26 countries.
-For all the details, go to the Lipscomb International Student Page.
+There is a mid sized group of about 98 international students at Lipscomb University representing at least 26 countries.
+Click on the Lipscomb International Student Page for more information.